 Smiling Face With Sunglasses is used to show coolness.
 It’s sometimes used tongue-in-cheek or can mean “deal with it”.

 Flushed Face shows embarrassment for an awkward situation or mistake.
 It is frequently used self-deprecatingly as a response to compliments.

 Face Savoring Delicious Food

-Face Savoring Delicious Food is used to express emotion about food.
-It can be used in anticipation for, during, or after a tasty meal.
+Face Savoring Delicious Food can be used in anticipation for, during, or after a tasty meal.